Jordan Freight And Logistics Market Size and Share

 Jordan Freight And Logistics Market Analysis by Mordor Intelligence

-The Jordan freight and logistics market size stands at USD 2.36 billion in 2025 and is projected to reach USD 2.89 billion by 2030, reflecting a 4.12% CAGR over 2025-2030.
+The Jordan freight and logistics market size is estimated at USD 2.36 billion in 2025, and is expected to reach USD 2.89 billion by 2030, at a CAGR of 4.12% during the forecast period (2025-2030).
 Rising Gulf investment, steady manufacturing output, and steady e-commerce adoption keep freight volumes expanding even as regional shipping lanes realign.
 Public–private partnerships under the Economic Modernization Vision channel USD 2.3 billion into roads, rail, and port upgrades, anchoring Jordan’s role as a transit gateway for cargo moving between Asia, the Levant, and the Gulf.
 Container diversions caused by Red Sea disruptions are funneling additional throughput through Aqaba Port, while airport cold-chain expansions lift the share of high-value perishables and pharmaceuticals.
 Digital freight platforms, government vehicle-tracking mandates, and 960 automated public services collectively improve shipment visibility, reduce empty back-haul ratios, and reinforce the Jordan freight and logistics market as a regional reliability hedge.

 Key Report Takeaways

-• By end-user industry, manufacturing generated 30.84% revenue share of the Jordan freight and logistics market in 2024, while wholesale and retail trade is projected to expand at 4.41% CAGR between 2025 and 2030.
+• By end user industry, manufacturing generated 30.84% of the Jordan freight and logistics market share in 2024, while wholesale and retail trade is projected to expand at a 4.41% CAGR between 2025 and 2030.

-• By logistics function, freight transport led with 54.02% of the Jordan freight and logistics market share in 2024, while courier, express, and parcel (CEP) posted the fastest 4.74% CAGR between 2025 and 2030.
+• By logistics function, freight transport led with 54.02% of the Jordan freight and logistics market size in 2024, while courier, express, and parcel (CEP) posted the fastest projected CAGR at 4.74% between 2025 and 2030.

-• By freight forwarding mode, sea and inland waterways freight forwarding commanded 68.54% share in 2024, and air freight forwarding shows the quickest 4.70% CAGR between 2025 and 2030.
+• By freight forwarding mode, sea and inland waterways freight forwarding commanded 68.54% revenue share in 2024, and air freight forwarding shows the quickest projected 4.70% CAGR between 2025 and 2030.

 Segment Analysis